Text

 FAQ

-Can I use generated first lines in a published book or story?
+can I use a generated story first line in a published book

 Yes.
-Generated lines are free to use, adapt, or publish.
-Most writers treat them as raw material — they rephrase, combine, or restructure the line to match their own voice before it appears in a finished piece.
-Think of it the way you'd treat a writing prompt: the output belongs to you once you've shaped it.
+The lines are free to use, adapt, or publish as-is.
+Most writers treat them as raw material — rephrasing or restructuring to match their own voice before the line appears in a finished piece.
+Once you've shaped it, it's yours.

-How do I use a first line generator to break writer's block?
+how do I use a first line generator to beat writer's block

-Set genre to 'any,' generate five lines, and pick the one that surprises you most — not the one that seems easiest.
+Leave the genre on 'any', generate five lines, and pick the one that surprises you most — not the easiest one.
 Write continuously for ten minutes from that line without editing.
-The goal isn't a usable draft; it's to get your narrative brain moving again.
-The block usually dissolves once you're three or four sentences in.
+The block usually dissolves once you're three or four sentences in and your narrative brain is back in motion.